scpwiki/wikijump/deepwell/README.md

 Migration names should be all-lowercase, `snake_case`, and limited to 1-3 words.

+Note that, until Wikijump has a production deployment, migrations are being condensed to simplify the database system.
+Incremental migrations are necessary to avoid wrecking a production environment, but until one exists it does not make sense to go through the extra work of splitting all changes.

 You can see `sqlx migrate --help` or [`sqlx-cli`](https://crates.io/crates/sqlx-cli) for more information.